It’s hard to know whether you are getting the best deal if you’re not shopping around for your mortgage.

 When you compare and have multiple offers under your belt, you can potentially negotiate lower rates.
 In short: Shopping for multiple mortgage lenders helps find you the best deal on your mortgage.

-But don’t go out there and call up too many lenders, as it can ding your credit.
-You also leave yourself open to solicitors making unwanted phone calls.
 So what is the right answer when it comes to shopping for multiple mortgage lenders?
 How many should you try?
 Here’s everything you need to know about how many mortgage lenders you should apply to when buying a home.

 Should You Apply to Multiple Lenders?